guest271314/direct-sockets-http-ws-server/README.md

 See `https.js` and `ws.js` in `examples` directory.

-We ould recently open the IWA `window` from arbitrary Web sites in DevTools `console` or Snippets with
+We could recently open the IWA `window` from arbitrary Web sites in DevTools `console` or Snippets with

 ```
 var iwa = open("isolated-app://<IWA_ID>");